panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Providing Benefits During Partial Deployment {#PartialDeployment}

 Some proposals require that all path elements along the full length of the path must be upgraded to support a new technique, before any benefits can be seen.
 This is likely to require coordination between operators who control a subset of path elements, and between operators and end users if endpoint upgrades are required.
 If a technique provides benefits when only a part of the path has been upgraded, this is likely to encourage adoption and deployment.
-(See {{IntServ}} and {{Quick-Start}}, in addition to {{RFC5218}}).
+(See {{IntServ}}, {{Quick-Start}}, and {{ecn}}, in addition to {{RFC5218}}).

 ## Outperforming End-to-end Protocol Mechanisms {#Outperforming}

-Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism that tries to manipulate nodes along a path, or observe the attributes of nodes along a path, may be much smaller than anticipated ({{Quick-Start}} and {{TRIGTRAN}}).
+Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism that tries to manipulate nodes along a path, or observe the attributes of nodes along a path, may be much smaller than anticipated (See {{Quick-Start}} and {{TRIGTRAN}}).

 ## Paying for Path Aware Techniques {#Paying}

 "Follow the money."
 If operators can't charge for a Path Aware technique to recover the costs of deploying it, the benefits to the operator must be really significant.
 Corollary: If operators charge for a Path Aware technique, the benefits to users of that Path Aware technique must be significant enough to justify the cost.
-(See {{ST2}}, {{IntServ}}, and {{TRIGTRAN}}).
+(See {{ST2}}, {{IntServ}}, {{TRIGTRAN}}, and {{ecn}}).

 ## Impact on Operational Practices {#OperationalImpact}